SEO for Contractors in Canada — What It Actually Means

 Most of your potential customers start on Google.
 When their furnace breaks, they search.
 When they need a new roof, they search.
 When a friend recommends a contractor, they Google the name to check them out before calling.

-If your website doesn’t show up in these searches, those customers are calling someone else.
-This is true whether you’re a general contractor in Vancouver, a roofer in Ottawa, or an HVAC company in Edmonton.
+This is true whether you're a general contractor in Vancouver, a roofer in Ottawa, or an HVAC company in Edmonton.
+The contractors who show up on Google get the calls.
+The ones who don't, don't.

 There are different types of SEO.
 For contractors, only one type matters: local SEO.